-- b.
-Transportation-In a memorandum dated May 20, 2019 (Masog to Hurlbutt), incorporated herein by reference, the Transportation Planning Section found the site circulation to be adequate, as proposed, and concluded that, overall from the standpoint of transportation, it is determined that this plan is acceptable and meets the findings required for a DSP, as described in the Zoning Ordinance. - c.
-Trails-In a memorandum dated May 23, 2019 (Shaffer to Hurlbutt), incorporated herein by reference, the trails coordinator provided a review of conditions attached to prior approvals and noted that the BPIS improvements have been met for Phase II of the development and streetscape has been provided as conditioned.
-Staff recommends conditions to ensure that adequate bike parking is provided, and the easements along Grand Boulevard will need be adjusted to reflect the revised building footprint and streetscape.
-The two conditions have been included in the Recommendation section of this report. - d.
-Subdivision-In a memorandum dated May 23, 2019 (Onyebuchi to Hurlbutt), incorporated herein by reference, the Subdivision Section provided a review of conditions attached to prior approvals, and noted the square footage associated with the commercial development should be identified separately to demonstrate conformance with the commercial square footage approved with the PPS.
-Three conditions have been added to the Recommendation section of this report. - Prince George's County Department of Parks and Recreation (DPR)-In a e. memorandum dated May 21, 2019 (Zyla to Hurlbutt), incorporated herein by reference, DPR provided a review of conditions attached to prior approvals and noted a Limited Public Access Easement Agreement (1.37037/f.320) for pedestrian access over Parcels 2 and 3 along Grand Boulevard between the Largo Town Center Metro Station and Lottsford Road was entered into between the then-applicant Commons at Largo L.P. and the Maryland-National Capital Park and Planning Commission (M-NCPPC).
-In addition, a 60-foot-wide Easement for Vehicular and Pedestrian Access (1.36974/f.079) over Parcels 2 and 3 along Ascend Lane between Grand Boulevard and Harry S Truman Drive was also entered into between the then-applicant Commons at Largo L.P. and the M-NCPPC.
-The configurations of both of these easement areas were determined by the proposed building footprints at the time of easement execution and need to be revised prior to certification of this DSP.
-With the DSP 14026-02 amendment, the applicant proposes to revise the building footprint on Parcel 3 to reflect the new architecture.
+- a.
+Community Planning-The Planning Board reviewed a memorandum dated May 20, 2019 (Umeozulu to Hurlbutt), which provided a discussion on all D-D-O Zone standards that are applicable to the review of this DSP and noted those standards that the DSP cannot satisfy, as discussed in Finding 7 above. - b.
+Transportation-The Planning Board reviewed a memorandum dated May 20, 2019 (Masog to Hurlbutt), which found the site circulation to be adequate, as proposed, and concluded that overall, from the standpoint of transportation, this plan is acceptable and meets the findings required for a DSP, as described in the Zoning Ordinance. - c.
+Trails-The Planning Board reviewed a memorandum dated May 23, 2019 (Shaffer to Hurlbutt), which provided a review of the trails-related conditions attached to prior approvals, and noted that the BPIS improvements have been met for Phase 2 of the development and streetscape has been provided as conditioned.
+The Planning Board approved conditions to ensure that adequate bike parking is provided, and the easement along Grand Boulevard will need be adjusted to reflect the revised building footprint and streetscape.
+The two trails-related conditions have been included in this resolution. - d.
+Subdivision-The Planning Board reviewed a memorandum dated May 23, 2019 (Onyebuchi to Hurlbutt), which provided a review of subdivision-related conditions attached to prior approvals, and noted the square footage associated with the commercial development should be identified separately to demonstrate conformance with the commercial square footage approved with the PPS.
+The Planning Board included three subdivision-related conditions in this approval. - e.
+Prince George's County Department of Parks and Recreation (DPR)-The Planning Board reviewed a memorandum dated May 21, 2019 (Zyla to Hurlbutt), which provided comments summarized as follows:

+DPR provided a review of conditions attached to prior approvals and noted a Limited Public Access Easement Agreement (1.37037/f.320) for pedestrian access over Parcels 2 and 3 along Grand Boulevard between the Largo Town Center Metro Station and Lottsford Road was entered into between the then-applicant Commons at Largo L.P. and the Maryland-National Capital Park and Planning Commission (M-NCPPC).
+The configurations of the Limited Public Access Easement Agreement (1.37037/f.320) were determined by the proposed building footprints at the time of easement execution and need to be revised prior to certification of this DSP.
+With the DSP-14026-02 amendment, the applicant proposes to revise the building footprint on Parcel 3 to reflect the new architecture.
 Designs from previous submissions proposed the public space area on the north side of Parcel 3, extending up to the proposed building footprint, to provide adequate pedestrian movement along Grand Boulevard.
-This DSP-14026-02 amendment, however, proposes only a much narrower, inadequate sidewalk to accommodate all of the pedestrian access to and from the Largo Town Center Metro Station along Grand Boulevard.
-Two conditions have been added to the Recommendation section of this report to revise the easement agreement to align with the new building configuration. - f.
-Environmental-In a memorandum dated May 24, 2019 (Reiser to Zhang), the Environmental Planning Section stated that they have reviewed the revised DSP, TCP2, and associated information.
-The Environmental Planning Section recommends approval of DSP-14026-02 and TCP2-027-14-01, subject to conditions that have been included in the Recommendation section of this report.
+This DSP-14026-02 amendment however, proposes only a much narrower, inadequate sidewalk to accommodate all of the pedestrian access to and from the f.
+Environmental-The Planning Board reviewed a memorandum dated May 24, 2019 (Schneider to Zhang), which provided the following summarized comments on the subject application:

+Largo Town Center Metro Station, along Grand Boulevard.

+One condition was approved to revise the easement agreement to align with the new building configuration.